 While we don’t exactly have a crystal ball, we do have over a dozen years of experience and insight into intranets and digital workplaces.
-This experience has allowed us to better forecast trends, better predict change, and better manage that change when it happens.
+This experience has allowed us to better forecast intranet trends, better predict change, and better manage that change when it happens.

 Below are our top five predictions for Intranet Trends in 2019.

 Data Privacy concerns come to the intranet

-Data privacy concerns have traditionally been focussed on customer data, and less so with employee data.
+Data privacy concerns have traditionally been focused on customer data, and less so with employee data.
 With the release of the GDPR (General Data Protection Regulation, an EU Regulation which came into effect last May) data privacy for internal employees has come to the forefront.
 The aim was to give control to citizens and residents over their personal data and how it’s collected.
 But GDPR affected more than a company's publicly accessible websites.
 It affected any vehicle used to collect, process, and store data.
 In short, GDPR also affected company intranets.

 Understandably GDPR is adding an unexpected layer of complexity many organizations did not fully anticipate.
 GDPR rules require intranet vendors to show how they will use the data collected, how long it will be held for, and how to dispose of it.
 GDPR also makes a specific provision for an employees right to give or withhold consent for their personal information to be stored and used.
 And, if they refuse, this cannot be viewed detrimentally.